CP-TSAI/NTUST-Computer-Vision/Homography Translation between Images/README.md

 - In this section, we would talk the way to obtain the Homography Matrix.

+- If we have **at least 4 corresponding points**, a homography can dominate the transformation between two images, so **we don't have to determine the Intrinsic and Extrinsic matrix for the images**.

 - The following shows the transformation between two rectangles.

 <img src="https://github.com/CP-TSAI/Computer-Vision/raw/master/cv_pic/homography.png" width="45%" height="45%">